SuperDARN/pydarn/docs/user/fov.md

 | line_color=(string) | Sets the text and radar location dot color (default: black)                |

 !!!
 Note
-    These methods do not plot on a polar axis so it is strongly encouraged to use `plot_fov` to use them.
+    These methods will not plot on a polar axis if called without `plot_fov`, so it is strongly encouraged to use `plot_fov` to use them.

 To obtain only dots and labels: